-Keith E. Tansey, M.D., Ph.D., FASNR
+Keith E. Tansey, M.D., Ph.D., FASNR, FASIA

-He has authored or co-authored numerous articles in peer-reviewed publications, three book chapters and over 100 abstracts.
-“He co-edited a book titled "Neurological Aspects of Spinal Cord Injury".
+He has authored or co-authored over forty articles in peer-reviewed publications, five book chapters, and over 100 abstracts.
+He has also co-edited a textbook entitled "Neurological Aspects of Spinal Cord Injury".
 Dr. Tansey has won several awards for his research and for his teaching in the neurosciences.